jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Moved scoring buttons into the question card, right below the question content for better workflow
 - **January 24, 2025**: Converted entire application to grayscale color scheme - all colored elements now use appropriate grayscale equivalents with proper contrast
 - **January 24, 2025**: Modified history button to only appear after the first question is answered, improving interface clarity for new games
+- **January 24, 2025**: Replaced color-based team names with biblical group names (Israelites, Levites, Judeans, etc.) that are randomly assigned to teams